john-pachec0/Monitor/TERMS_OF_SERVICE.md

 ## Termination

 ### Your Right to Terminate
-You can stop using Untwist at any time by:
+You can stop using Monitor at any time by:
 - Deleting the App from your device
 - Simply not opening it anymore